Skip to Content

 The Disney Magic Was Built in The 1990s

-The Disney Magic was built in the late 1990s and that makes her pretty old by cruise ship standards.
+The Disney Magic was built in the late 1990s, and that makes her pretty old by cruise ship standards.

-Disney Magic Promenade Deck
+Disney Magic - Promenade Deck

 If you’re cruising with young children I doubt you want to be having to go 15 decks up to get the buffet, that isn’t a problem on the Disney Magic though.

-The thing that’s more important to me than the age and the size of a ship, is how the spaces work and if they’ve been well looked after by the cruise line.
-I’ve been on some ships from the 1980s and 1990s, which were in much better condition than newer ships.
+The thing that’s more important to me than the age and the size of a ship, is how the spaces work and if the cruise line has well looked after them.

-After completing our muster drill, we went to the top deck to take a selfie with the funnel.
-I feel as though that’s a thing you have to do on a Disney cruise and I actually managed to find some sunshine briefly for the photo which was a miracle.
-It’s the Disney magic I guess!
+I feel as though that’s a thing you have to do on a Disney cruise, and I actually managed to find some sunshine briefly for the photo – which was a miracle.
+It’s the Disney magic, I guess!

 Disney magic funnel selfie